-Spinach linguine with Garlic Rosemary Sauce.
+Quick Spinach Pasta with Chickpeas recipe.
 Spinach Linguine is a great canvas to add a sauce of garlic, fresh rosemary and red pepper flakes.
-Stir in some chickpeas for texture and top with some grated Parmesan cheese and you’ve got an easy dinner.
+Stir in some chickpeas for texture and top with grated Parmesan cheese and you’ve got an easy vegetarian chickpeas and pasta dinner.

 A few months ago, I had a fantastic spinach linguine pasta dish at a local restaurant and I promised myself to make it at home.
 Prying a few details out of the waiter and I felt fairly comfortable.

 And what family doesn’t love having a spaghetti night.
 And what cook doesn’t love a recipe that’s ready in under 30 minutes?
 Que this chickpeas and pasta recipe.